deankiwi/nc-news/README.md

 This repository contains the Northcoders News API, which provides access to articles stored in a SQL database through URL endpoints, returning them in JSON format.

+For the front end implementation of Northcoders News see [NC news Front end](https://github.com/deankiwi/fe-nc-news)

 ## Installation

 Before getting started, ensure you have the following software installed: